FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/hub/ports/std-ports.rst

 +5V Power Ports
 ---------------

 These 0.1” Header pins are used to power and control varius appliances.
 There are two ports on each hub.
-These connectors can be used for a wide range of applications including but not limited to powering powered usb hubs.
+These connectors can be used for a limited range of applications in FIRST Tech Challenge, such as powering powered usb hubs.
 For more information on this port please see
-`REV +5V Power Port Documentation <https://docs.revrobotics.com/duo-control/control-system-overview/control-hub-basics#+5v-power-port-specifications>`_.
+`REV +5V Power Port Documentation <https://docs.revrobotics.com/duo-control/control-system-overview/control-hub-basics#+5v-power-port-specifications>`_ and
+:ref:`Game Manual Part 1 <manuals/game_manuals/game_manuals:game manuals>`.

 Analog Ports
 --------------